Anastomosis-India/admin.anastomosis/_posts/2021-01-18-maybe-im-just-shy.md

 If you were asked to go up to a total stranger and strike up a conversation would you feel flustered and start rehearsing what you would say to that person?

-(*Instead of having a conversation with real people, me having a conversation with my socially anxious brain*
+(*Instead of having a conversation with real people, me having a conversation with my socially anxious brain on how to start a discussion*

 *"Me: Hi!*